dhjoo98/mustafar/README.md

    ```
    where N is the number of build process

-4. Register the CUDA kernel as a PyTorch extension.
+4. Install the PyTorch extension with

    ```bash
    cd ../kernel_wrapper